Donnie Darko: Filming

+The film was shot with a Panavision Panastar camera and in anamorphic format, which involves filming in widescreen onto standard 35 mm film.
+Despite its setbacks and the need to have twice as much light, Kelly was adamant.
+Poster suggested using Kodak 800 ASA film stock, which people said looked "terrible and grainy", but he convinced the producers that anamorphic would reduce the amount of work with low ceiling lights that were common in the locations used for filming as they would be cut from the shot.
+The anamorphic process required Swayze to kneel down for some scenes so he could fit in the image.
+Early on Kelly made a promise to Sam Bauer that he would edit his first feature film when he had the opportunity, but Pandora Cinema disagreed with the choice initially.
+Kelly recalled he and McKittrick had to "fight like hell" to get Bauer onboard, and eventually Pandora agreed.
+The water barrier effects were produced by Kelly Carlton for $5,000.

 Soundtrack

 The film's soundtrack was composed by San Diego musician and songwriter Michael Andrews.
 Kelly knew that the film's limited budget prevented him from hiring either "Thomas Newman or Danny Elfman" to compose the score for the film, so he decided to look for a composer who happens to be someone "very young, hungry, and really talented".
 Andrews was recommended by Juvonen's brother, Jim.

 The film's opening sequence is set to "The Killing Moon" by Echo & the Bunnymen.
 The continuous shot of introduction of Donnie's high school prominently features the song "Head over Heels" by Tears for Fears.
 Samantha's dance group "Sparkle Motion" performs to "Notorious" by Duran Duran.
+When the scene was originally shot, the group danced to "West End Girls" by Pet Shop Boys.
+However, the rights to the song could not be obtained for the final release.
 "Under the Milky Way" by The Church is played after Donnie and Gretchen emerge from his bedroom during the party.
 "Love Will Tear Us Apart" by Joy Division also appears in the film diegetically during the party and shots of Donnie and Gretchen upstairs.
 Despite the film being set in 1988, the version played was not released until 1995.
 In the director's cut, the music in the opening sequence is replaced by "Never Tear Us Apart" by INXS; "Under the Milky Way" is moved to the scene of Donnie and Eddie driving home from Donnie's meeting with his therapist; and "The Killing Moon" is played as Gretchen and Donnie return to the party from Donnie's parents' room.

 The film's end sequence features a piano-driven cover of "Mad World" by English new wave group Tears for Fears, sung by American musician Gary Jules, a schoolfriend of Andrews.
 In 2003, the cover of "Mad World" was released as a single that was No. 1 in the United Kingdom for three weeks, during which it was the country's Christmas No. 1 of that year.